Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-Comparing to the previous band-mapping method \cite{Esslinger_band_mapping} requiring adiabatically turning off three lattice beams, here we instantaneously turn off the $z$ lattice that is along the imaging direction (Fig.~\ref{F1}\textbf{a}).
-The atomic gas expands along $z$ quickly, releases the interaction energy, and the momentum distribution along $z$ does not contribute to the final band-mapping.
-It helps to avoid the fast relaxations in the $x-y$ plane in the subsequent expansion.
-At the same time of turning off the $z$ lattice, we start to ramp down the $x$ and $y$ lattices in 2~ms, which is slow enough to adiabatically convert the quasi-momentum into the real momentum.
-Then the time-of-flight is applied to measure the momentum distribution in the $x-y$ plane.
-By using this technique, we are able to obtain a better resolution of MI quasi-momentum distributions (Fig.~\ref{F1}\textbf{b} and see Supplemental Informations (SI) for comparisons), where the quasi-momentum distribution in the first Brillouin zone is exactly mapped to a square shape and displays a flat plateau, while the SF component corresponds to a narrow and sharp peak at the zero-momentum point.
-This help us to distinguish the phase components of SF and MI (Fig.~\ref{F1}\textbf{b}).
-We define the MI fraction $\gamma_{MI}$ based on the band mapping, where it is defined as the ratio of the integrated optical depth of the flat plateau divided by the total integrated optical depth (Fig.~\ref{F1}\textbf{c} and SI).
+Comparing with the previous band-mapping method \cite{Esslinger_band_mapping} requiring adiabatically turning off three lattice beams, here we instantaneously turn off the $z$-lattice that is along the imaging direction (Fig.~\ref{F1}\textbf{a}).
+The atomic gas expands along $z$ quickly, releases the interaction energy, and the momentum distribution along $z$ does not contribute to the band-mapping image.
+It helps to avoid the fast relaxations in the $x$-$y$ plane in the subsequent expansion.
+At the same time when the $z$-lattice is turned off, we ramp down the $x$- and $y$-lattices in 2~ms, which is slow enough to adiabatically convert the quasi-momentum into the real momentum.
+Then the time-of-flight is applied to measure the momentum distribution in the $x$-$y$ plane.
+Using this technique, we are able to obtain better quasi-momentum distributions of atoms in the interacting system (Fig.~\ref{F1}\textbf{b} and SI-II), where the incoherent atoms in the first Brillouin zone are exactly mapped to a square shape and displays a flat plateau, while the phase coherent superfluid component corresponds to a narrow and sharp peak at the zero-momentum point.
+This help us to quantify the coherence across the whole system (Fig.~\ref{F1}\textbf{b}) {and to observe the dynamical response at different ramping rates (Fig~\ref{F1}\textbf{c} and \textbf{d})}.
+We define the incoherent fraction $\gamma_{inc}$, as the ratio of the integrated optical depth of the flat plateau divided by the total integrated optical depth (Fig.~\ref{F1}\textbf{b} and SI-III) based on the band-mapping images.